jgiambona/fancy-tar/README.md

 **Summary:**
 - The `.sha256` file always matches the final output file (post-encryption, if used).
 - This ensures users can verify the file they actually have, which is the most secure and expected workflow for distribution.

+## Archive Naming Logic

+- If you archive a single file or directory and do not specify `-o`/`--output`, the archive will be named after that file or directory (e.g., `database.sql` → `database.tar.gz`, `myfolder/` → `myfolder.tar.gz`).
+- For files, the extension is stripped (e.g., `my.data.db` → `my.data.tar.gz`).
+- For hidden files (e.g., `.env`), the full name is used (e.g., `.env.tar.gz`).
+- For directories, the directory name is used as-is (even if it contains dots).
+- If you archive multiple files or directories, or specify `-o`, the archive will be named as specified or default to `archive.tar.gz` (or the appropriate extension for the chosen format).
+- An info message is printed when the archive name is auto-generated this way.

+## Progress Display Improvements

+- The progress display for archive creation now robustly handles and formats file sizes, preventing errors related to invalid numbers.

 ## 🤝 Contributing